jocull/URLRewriteDotNet/README.txt

 In either case, you should be forced to login (simply enter a name).

 Between links, post backs, and redirects, you should maintain the same base directory.

-***IMPORTANT NOTE***:

-Because non-ASP.NET content is not processed, it does not recieve any URL rewriting.
-When referencing this content (css, js, images, etc...) it's important to use the "TrueSiteRoot" as specified in the BasePage class.

-Without using this variable, you'll find yourself having dead links to content when navigating through the /open/ directory.